Advanced-Observability/ioam-agent/README.md

     ```

 3. **Logs and Statistics**:
-    The agent writes packet statistics (e.g., number of IPv6 and IOAM packets parsed) to a file (`./agentStats`).
-You can view these stats in real-time.
+    The agent writes packet statistics (e.g., number of IPv6 and IOAM packets seen) to a file (`./agentStats`).
+They are updated in real-time.

----